Data Minimization and Avoiding the Over-Retention of Personal Information

 - Implement a process for reducing the amount of digital debris unnecessarily retained in the future and periodically updating that process.

-- Regularly review federal and state-specific regulations for changes to disclosure and collection requirements (among others) that affect how companies retain personal information.
+- Regularly review federal and state-specific regulations for changes to data collection, minimization, and disposition requirements (among others) that affect how (and for how long) companies retain personal information.

 The High Cost of Retaining Digital Debris